junuxyz/mlsys-notes/notes/llm-inference-intro-p1.md

 ## example: Qwen3-32B on H100 SXM

 To make the discussion concrete, consider serving a single request with Qwen3-32B on one NVIDIA H100 SXM.
-We assume `bf16` inference, $64$ transformer layers, hidden size $d = 5120$, MLP size $d_{ff} = 25600$, $64$ query heads, $8$ KV heads, head dimension $128$, and an H100 roofline of about $3.35\,\text{TB/s}$ HBM bandwidth and $\sim 1000\,\text{TFLOP/s}$ dense BF16 peak.
+We assume `bf16` inference, $64$ transformer layers, hidden size $d = 5120$, MLP size $d_{ff} = 25600$, $64$ query heads, $8$ KV heads, head dimension $128$, and an H100 roofline of about $3.35 \text{TB/s}$ HBM bandwidth and $\sim 1000 \text{TFLOP/s}$ dense BF16 peak.

 For prefill, the important qualitative result is that the workload lands on the compute-favored side of the roofline.
-Using the same Qwen3-32B assumptions as above, a $1000$-token prompt comes out to about $63.46\,\text{TFLOPs}$ of core transformer work and an arithmetic intensity of about $1012.6\ \text{FLOPs/byte}$, which is comfortably above the H100 ridge point of roughly $298.5\ \text{FLOPs/byte}$.
+Using the same Qwen3-32B assumptions as above, a $1000$-token prompt comes out to about $63.46 \text{TFLOPs}$ of core transformer work and an arithmetic intensity of about $1012.6 \text{FLOPs/byte}$, which is comfortably above the H100 ridge point of roughly $298.5 \text{FLOPs/byte}$.
 The exact number will shift with accounting choices, but the conclusion is robust: prefill has enough batched matrix work to look compute-favored rather than bandwidth-limited.

 <p align="center">
   <img src="../assets/notes/llm-inference-intro-p1/llm-inference-intro-p1-9.png" width="540" />